canonical/checkbox/checkbox-ng/docs/launcher-tutorial.rst

 ``[daemon]``

 Beginning of the daemon-specific section.
-Setting in this section only apply to sessions that are run by checkbox-slave spawned as a daemon.
+Settings in this section only apply to sessions that are run by checkbox-slave spawned as a daemon.

 ``normal_user``